Handling Missing Sensor Readings Without Triggering False Violations

 return df

 Once the data is normalized, the engine identifies contiguous null sequences, measures the duration of each gap, and assigns a compliance state.
-Single readings within the telemetry tolerance are treated as routine polling artifacts; gaps that exceed the tolerance but remain below the monitoring-violation threshold are held for review; and gaps beyond that threshold are escalated to a formal violation.
-The step deliberately avoids pandas.interpolate(), since statistical imputation violates primacy-agency audit requirements.
+A gap within the telemetry tolerance is a routine polling artifact; a gap beyond the tolerance but below the monitoring-violation threshold is held for review; a gap beyond the threshold is a formal violation.
+The step deliberately avoids pandas.interpolate(), since statistical imputation would violate primacy-agency audit requirements and could mask a real exceedance.

 import numpy as np